Kyle Turley: Medical cannabis

 Turley uses cannabis to treat the neurological issues that he suffers from post-NFL career.
 He credits cannabis with greatly improving his quality of life and even saving his life, after previously relying on numerous prescription medications with side effects that he says almost drove him to suicide.
-Turley completely eliminated his use of pharmaceuticals – including psychiatric and pain-killing drugs – beginning in early 2015 when he went cold turkey and switched to cannabis only.
+Turley eliminated his use of pharmaceuticals – including psychiatric and pain-killing drugs – beginning in early 2015 when he went cold turkey and switched to cannabis only.
 He has been active in speaking about his personal experience using cannabis, and in 2015 founded the Gridiron Cannabis Coalition to help advance policy change regarding the use of cannabis in professional sports.
 The organization is also involved with medical cannabis research, commencing a study in 2016 to examine the effectiveness of cannabis in treating chronic pain and depression.

 In November 2016, Turley was among the signatories of an open letter addressed to the NFL, urging a change in the league's policy towards cannabis.
 The letter was penned by Doctors for Cannabis Regulation and signed by several other NFL players.
 Turley is also a member of the Doctors for Cannabis Regulation NFL steering committee.

 In January 2017 Turley announced the launch of Neuro Armour (now Neuro XPF), a THC-free cannabis oil that is rich in cannabidiol (CBD) and various terpenes.
 In March 2020 he opened a cannabis dispensary in Moreno Valley, California, operating under the Shango brand of dispensaries.

 Turley received criticism in March 2020 for claiming his CBD products could cure COVID-19 by boosting the immune system.
 The Food and Drug Administration advised him to cease making such claims on official materials from his CBD business or else he would be subject to legal action.
 He immediately complied with the request.